 Others want a horse “just beyond” the bit, meaning the horse isn’t super responsive to every subtle move a rider may make with their hands, but isn’t pushing through the bridle and ignoring the rider’s commands.
 Most of these horses are used to being ridden with more contact from the rider.
 They tend to be more forgiving of mistakes a rider may make with their hands in the heat of battle, but they have to be reminded from time to time to not be too pushy.

 No matter your preference, barrel racers can all agree we don’t want a horse that’s running through the bridle or that’s constantly forcing us to pull.

 A soft, responsive mouth is developed through proper horsemanship.
 And, the first part of horsemanship is choosing the right communication tool for the task, given the horse’s level of training.

-“Bits aren’t severe,” says bit maker Troy Flaharty.
+“Bits aren’t severe,” bit maker Troy Flaharty said.
 “The people pulling on them are severe.
 It’s about feel, and what bit gives you that feel as quickly as you want it.
 I want to get a response right now.
 I don’t want to have to pull three, four, five times and then get a response.”